How to Analyze Historical Gold Prices in Relation to Inflation

 Analyzing long-term data reveals significant correlations between gold price movements and periods of economic instability, underscoring its effectiveness as an inflation hedge.

-Historical data indicate that gold prices surge during crises, such as the Great Depression and the 2008-09 financial crisis.
+Historical data indicate that gold prices surge during crises like the Great Depression and the 2008-09 financial crisis.

 During the gold standard era, gold prices were fixed.
 Post-1971, prices began to fluctuate with economic conditions.
 Rising Consumer Price Index (CPI) numbers often align with increased gold prices, reflecting inflationary pressures.